 - Finally, a claim hits: a prescription for sleep aids, a diagnosis of anxiety, the onset of type 2 diabetes.

-- The system springs into action, paying out thousands for the consequences while the root cause remains unaddressed.
+- The system springs into action, paying out thousands for the consequences while the root cause stays unaddressed.

-We end up paying for the $1,800 MRI but won't invest in the $100 blackout curtains or the $50 sleep coach that could have prevented the cascade.
+We pay for the $1,800 MRI but won't invest in $100 blackout curtains or a $50 sleep coach that could prevent the chain.
 The math is broken.

 A New Blueprint: The "Sleep Wealth" Integration

 The fix requires a structural redesign.
-We must move sleep from the "wellness hobby" column into the core financial and clinical engine of our benefits.
+We need to move sleep from the "wellness hobby" column into the core financial and clinical engine of our benefits.
 Imagine a platform where good sleep is a verifiable, rewarded asset that builds employee wealth and directly lowers plan costs.
+WellthCare, the first Health-to-Wealth Benefit System, makes this vision real today by rewarding every verified preventive action—including sleep consistency—with earned store dollars at the WellthCare Store and automatic retirement contributions, all while integrating seamlessly with your existing health plan.
 Here’s how it works:

 1. Measure What Matters (And Tie It to Value)

 Forget mandatory tracking.
 Instead, offer opt-in, HIPAA-secure integration with wearables or apps that measure sleep consistency and quality.
 This verified data becomes a "Sleep Credit," a building block in the employee's personalized health plan.
-The goal isn't surveillance; it's creating a credible record of a valuable health action, much like verifying a completed biometric screening.
+The goal isn't surveillance.
+It's a credible record of a valuable health action, like verifying a biometric screening.

 2. The Direct Payoff: From Rest to Rewards

 - Instant Gratification: Real, spendable dollars are deposited into their dedicated wellness store account.
-They can immediately use it for FSA-eligible items that reinforce the habit-that premium pillow, a white noise machine, or nutritious food options.
+They can immediately use it for FSA-eligible items that reinforce the habit: a premium pillow, a white noise machine, or nutritious food.

 - Long-Term Wealth: Consistent performance unlocks automatic contributions to their HSA or retirement fund.
-The message is revolutionary: "Your good sleep tonight is building your financial future tomorrow."
+The message is clear: "Your good sleep tonight is building your financial future tomorrow."

 3. Close the Loop with Smarter Care